dkrishz/Covid19-Vaccination-Management-System/README.md

 This project primarily revolves around the pandemic scenario, with a strong focus on vaccination.
 It allows users to book a slot and receive vaccination at their doorstep.
-This project is developed using PHP and MySQLand runs on the XAMPP.
+This project is developed using PHP and MySQL and runs on the XAMPP.
 Home Page
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ![1](https://github.com/dkrishz/Covid19-Vaccination-Management-System/assets/161418129/29b86845-415b-493f-ad82-f35266585f07)